Graphlet-AI/motifs/README.md

 <center><img src="images/Graphlet-AI-Banner-with-Hypergraph-and-Womans-Head.jpg" /></center>

-A repository of network motifs indicating risk in financial and transaction networks for financial crime and corruption.
+A repository of network motifs indicating risk in financial and transaction networks of financial crime and corruption.

 ## The Blog Posts